Southern India & Kerala motorcycle tour - Bikes, Visa, Vaccinations, Kit List

 Southern India & Kerala Motorcycle Tour - Bikes, Visa, Vaccinations, Kit List

 The classic Royal Enfield Bullet motorcycle is ideal for our Southern India motorcycle tour.
 This bike has been the mainstay of our fleet over the years and is ideal for riders with pillions.
 Powered by either a 350cc or a 500cc single cylinder fuel injected engine, it produces either 20 or 27hp.
 This bike is extremely comfortable and easy to ride, for pillions we can add a back rest.
-Braking is done by disc brakes at front and drum to the rear.
+Braking is done by disc brakes at front and rear and the majority have ABS as standard.
 The bike has a seat height of 800mm and kerb weight of 194kg.

 UK, EU, Canadian, Australian, New Zealand, USA, Ireland customers all need a Visa to enter India.
 The process of applying for an Indian Visa is now a fairly straightforward process and can be done completely on-line.
 Below is a link to the Indian government which allows you to apply for an Indian e-visa.